murphyqm/pytesimal/JOSS_paper/paper.md

 # Acknowledgements

-We acknowledge funding support to MMQ from the Leeds-York Natural Environment Research Council Doctoral Training Partnership (NE/L002574/1) and to CJD by the Natural Environment Research Council Independent Research Fellowship (NE/L011328/1).
+MMQ was supported by the Leeds-York Natural Environment Research Council Doctoral Training Partnership (NE/L002574/1).
+The authors would like to thank Christopher J Davies for his comments on the paper.

 # References